 but people all over the world are extremely possessive of their languages.
 And with English being the accepted universal language, we are all incredibly possessive of our individual variations of the language.
 So don’t be surprised when an American takes offense to your British spelling, and vice versa.
 And don’t think that you can get away with blaming it on your English Spell Checker, the process of adjusting your settings so simple that there is no excuse.

 You will come to find, particularly with an English Spell Checker, that the devil really is in the detail.
-So be sure to pay careful attention, not just to your use of the language technically, but also to the audience for which you are writing.
+So be sure to pay careful attention, not just to your use of the language techniques, but also to the audience for which you are writing.
 You can have a lot of fun with words, provided you use the right ones.
 And also, as many will attest, you can turn this fun easily into profit.
 But this is something that will depend largely on your ability to get it right, repeatedly, the first time!
 Make each word count by letting your spell check do its job, properly!
 There’s no real mystery there…